 Other sequences are less common, but could also achieve the same functional requirements.

-The right side of Figure 4-1 shows the entities and the interactions related to using an authenticator to perform digital authentication.
-When the subscriber needs to authenticate to perform a transaction, he or she becomes a claimant to a verifier.
+The right side of Figure 4-1 shows the entities and interactions involved in using an authenticator to perform digital authentication.
+A subscriber is referred to as a claimant when he or she needs to authenticate to a verifier.
 The interactions are as follows:

-In all cases, the RP should request the attributes it requires from a CSP prior to authentication of the claimant.
+In all cases, the RP should request the attributes it requires from a CSP before authenticating the claimant.
 In addition, the claimant should be requested to consent to the release of those attributes prior to generation and release of an assertion.

 In some cases, the verifier does not need to communicate in real time with the CSP to complete the authentication activity (e.g., some uses of digital certificates).
-Therefore, the dashed line between the verifier and the CSP represents a logical link between the two entities rather than a physical link.
-In some implementations, the verifier, RP, and CSP functions may be distributed and separated as shown in Figure 4-1; however, if these functions reside on the same platform, the interactions between the components are local messages between applications running on the same system rather than protocols over shared, untrusted networks.
+Therefore, the dashed line between the verifier and the CSP represents a logical link between the two entities.
+In some implementations, the verifier, RP, and CSP functions may be distributed and separated as shown in Figure 4-1.
+However, if these functions reside on the same platform, the interactions between the components are local messages between applications running on the same system rather than protocols over shared, untrusted networks.

 As noted above, a CSP maintains status information about the credentials it issues.
 CSPs will generally assign a finite lifetime when issuing credentials to limit the maintenance period.
 When the status changes, or when the credentials near expiration, credentials may be renewed or re-issued; or, the credential may be revoked and destroyed.
-Typically, the subscriber authenticates to the CSP using his or her existing, unexpired authenticator and credential in order to request issuance of a new authenticator and credential.
-If the subscriber fails to request authenticator and credential re-issuance prior to their expiration or revocation, he or she may be required to repeat the enrollment process to obtain a new authenticator and credential.
+Typically, the subscriber authenticates to the CSP using their existing, unexpired authenticator and credential in order to request issuance of a new authenticator and credential.
+If the subscriber fails to request authenticator and credential re-issuance prior to their expiration or revocation, they may be required to repeat the enrollment process to obtain a new authenticator and credential.
 Alternatively, the CSP may choose to accept a request during a grace period after expiration.

-The previous section introduced the different participants in the conceptual digital identity model.
-This section provides additional details regarding the relationships and responsibilities of the participants involved with enrollment and identity proofing.
+The previous section introduced the participants in the conceptual digital identity model.
+This section provides additional details regarding the participants’ relationships and responsibilities in enrollment and identity proofing.

-An individual, referred to as an applicant at this stage, requests credentials from a CSP.
-If the applicant is successfully proofed and a credential is created by a CSP and authenticator(s) are bound to it, the individual is then termed a subscriber of that CSP.
+An individual, referred to as an applicant at this stage, opts to be identity proofed by a CSP.
+If the applicant is successfully proofed, the individual is then termed a subscriber of that CSP.

 The CSP establishes a mechanism to uniquely identify each subscriber, register the subscriber’s credentials, and track the authenticators issued to that subscriber.
 The subscriber may be given authenticators at the time of enrollment, the CSP may bind authenticators the subscriber already has, or they may be generated later as needed.
-Subscribers have a duty to maintain control of their authenticators and comply with their responsibilities to the CSP.
+Subscribers have a duty to maintain control of their authenticators and comply with CSP policies in order to maintain active authenticators.
 The CSP maintains enrollment records for each subscriber to allow recovery of authenticators, for example, when they are lost or stolen.

 The classic paradigm for authentication systems identifies three factors as the cornerstones of authentication:

-MFA refers to the use of more than one of the factors listed above.
-The strength of authentication systems is largely determined by the number of factors incorporated by the system.
-Implementations that use two different factors are typically considered stronger than those that use only one factor.
+MFA refers to the use of more than one of the above factors.
+The strength of authentication systems is largely determined by the number of factors incorporated by the system — the more factors employed, the more robust the authentication system.
+For the purposes of these guidelines, using two factors is adequate to meet the highest security requirements.
 As discussed in Section 5.1, other types of information, such as location data or device identity, may be used by an RP or verifier to evaluate the risk in a claimed identity, but they are not considered authentication factors.

 In digital authentication the claimant possesses and controls one or more authenticators that have been registered with the CSP and are used to prove the claimant’s identity.
 The authenticator(s) contains secrets the claimant can use to prove that he or she is a valid subscriber, the claimant authenticates to a system or application over a network by proving that he or she has possession and control of one or more authenticators.

-In this document, authenticators always contain a secret.
+In this volume, authenticators always contain a secret.
 Some of the classic authentication factors do not apply directly to digital authentication.
-For example, an ID badge is something you have, and may be useful when authenticating to a human (e.g., a security guard), but is not in itself an authenticator for digital authentication.
+For example, a physical driver’s license is something you have, and may be useful when authenticating to a human (e.g., a security guard), but is not in itself an authenticator for digital authentication.
 Authentication factors classified as something you know are not necessarily secrets, either.
-Knowledge based authentication, where the claimant is prompted to answer questions that can be confirmed from public databases, also does not constitute an acceptable secret for digital authentication.
-More generally, something you are does not generally constitute a secret.
+Knowledge-based authentication, where the claimant is prompted to answer questions that are presumably known only by the claimant, also does not constitute an acceptable secret for digital authentication.
+A biometric also does not constitute a secret.
 Accordingly, these guidelines only allow the use of biometrics for authentication when strongly bound to a physical authenticator.

 A digital authentication system may incorporate multiple factors in one of two ways:

-As noted above, biometrics, when employed as a single factor of authentication, do not constitute acceptable secrets for digital authentication, but they do have their place in this specification.
+As noted above, biometrics, when employed as a single factor of authentication, do not constitute acceptable secrets for digital authentication — but they do have their place in the authentication of digital identities.
 Biometric characteristics are unique personal attributes that can be used to verify the identity of a person who is physically present at the point of verification.
 They include facial features, fingerprints, iris patterns, voiceprints, and many other characteristics.
-[SP 800-63A], Enrollment and Identity Proofing recommends that biometrics be used in the enrollment process for higher LOAs to later help prevent a subscriber who is registered from repudiating the enrollment, to help identify those who commit enrollment fraud, and to unlock authenticators.
+SP 800-63A, Enrollment and Identity Proofing recommends that biometrics be collected in the enrollment process to later help prevent a registered subscriber from repudiating the enrollment, and to help identify those who commit enrollment fraud.

 As described in the preceding sections, a credential binds an authenticator to the subscriber, via an identifier, as part of the issuance process.
-A credential is stored and maintained by the CSP.
+A credential is stored and maintained by the CSP, though the claimant may possess it.
 The claimant possesses an authenticator, but is not necessarily in possession of the credential.
 For example, database entries containing the user attributes are considered to be credentials for the purpose of this document but are possessed by the verifier.
 X.509 public key certificates are a classic example of credentials the claimant can, and often does, possess.